rmraya/OpenXLIFF/README.md

 Default XML catalog and SRX file are provided.
 You can also use custom versions if required.

-## Converting XLIFF to Original Format
+## Convert XLIFF to Original Format

 You can convert XLIFF files created with OpenXLIFF Filters to original format using class `com.maxprograms.converters.Merge` in your Java code.